rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 public <X extends Throwable> void throwIfFailed(Function<Throwable, ? extends X> esf) throws X
 ```

-Let's say we want to rethrow exactly the original exception.
+Let's say we re-throw exactly the original exception.
 We can do it using the identity function:

 ```java
 @Override